LONDON-- Premier Oil has entered into an agreement to back into Chrysaor’s Solan field development west of Shetland.

 Solan, with estimated reserves of 45 MMboe, is 160 km (99 mi) north of mainland Scotland.
-The planned development involves a standalone, unmanned oil processing and storage facility in the form of an articulated tower.
+The planned development involves a standalone unmanned oil processing and storage facility in the form of an articulated tower structure.

 Premier expects the drilling rig for the Oates prospect to arrive on location by July 20.
 The exploration well should take 30 days to reach target depth.

 A well on the West Rochelle prospect on block 15/26b should go ahead in August, subject to partner agreement.

 In the Norwegian North Sea, Premier still hopes to spud the Gardrofa well.
 Its attempt to take advantage of an earlier rig slot to advance well preparations was rebuffed by Petroleum Safety Authority Norway.
 However, discussions continue with the authorities and the rig contractor to identify a drilling window for the well.